Struggling to find the right paint colour? Wait until you look at the brushes…

 For water based paints use synthetic bristles because they’re longer-lasting.
 Oil based paints are thicker than water based paints so use natural, non-synthetic brushes, as they have better adhesion and the paint flows off the brush easier.

 The size of the surface area will determine the type and size of brush to use.
 For a larger surface area use a brush head between 3-4 inches (100mm).
 For intricate work such as window frame painting use a sash brush, which is smaller and pointy so it can get into the corners nicely.
-It also works well on skirting boards and door frames, so you get a cleaner finish in the corners.
+It also works well on when painting skirting boards and door frames, so you get a cleaner finish in the corners.

 Quality vs price